Heh (god)

-Ḥeḥ (ḥḥ, also Huh, Hah, Hauh, Huah, and Hehu) was the personification of infinity or eternity in the Ogdoad in ancient Egyptian religion.
-His name originally meant "flood", referring to the watery chaos that the Egyptians believed existed before the creation of the world.
+Hẹh (hẹh, also Huh, Hah, Hauh, Huah, and Hehu) was the personification of infinity or eternity in the Ogdoad in ancient Egyptian religion.
+His name originally meant "flood", referring to the watery chaos Nu that the Egyptians believed existed before the creation of the world.
 The Egyptians envisioned this chaos as infinite, in contrast with the finite created world, so Heh personified this aspect of the primordial waters.
-Heh's female counterpart was known as Hauhet, which is simply the feminine form of his name.
+Heh's female counterpart and consort was known as Hauhet, which is simply the feminine form of his name.

 Like the other concepts in the Ogdoad, his male form was often depicted as a frog, or a frog-headed human, and his female form as a snake or snake-headed human.
 The frog head symbolised fertility, creation, and regeneration, and was also possessed by the other Ogdoad males Kek, Amun, and Nun.
 The other common representation depicts him crouching, holding a palm stem in each hand (or just one), sometimes with a palm stem in his hair, as palm stems represented long life to the Egyptians, the years being represented by notches on it.
 Depictions of this form also had a shen ring at the base of each palm stem, which represented infinity.
-Depictions of Heh were also used in hieroglyphs to represent one million, which was essentially considered equivalent to infinity in Ancient Egyptian mathematics.
-Thus this deity is also known as the "god of millions of years".
+Depictions of Heh were also used in hieroglyphs to represent one million, which was essentially considered equivalent to infinity in Egyptian numerals.
+Thus, this deity is also known as the "god of millions of years".

 Origins and mythology

 The primary meaning of the Egyptian word ḥeḥ was "million" or "millions"; a personification of this concept, Ḥeḥ, was adopted as the Egyptian god of infinity.
 With his female counterpart Ḥauḥet (or Ḥeḥut), Ḥeḥ represented one of the four god-goddess pairs comprising the Ogdoad, a pantheon of eight primeval deities whose worship was centred at Hermopolis Magna.

 The mythology of the Ogdoad describes its eight members, Heh and Hauhet, Nu and Naunet, Amun and Amaunet, and Kuk and Kauket, coming together in the cataclysmic event that gives rise to the sun (and its deific personification, Atum).
+Heh's major role in creation was largely by providing an infinite backdrop for creation, allowing the other gods limitless space and potential to bring forth the universe's first elements.

+Heh sometimes helps Shu, a god associated with air, in supporting the sky goddess Nut.
+In the Book of the Heavenly Cow, eight Heh gods are depicted together with Shu supporting Nut, who has taken the form of a cow.